 It is a ready-made 15-week training template that uses all of the principles laid out in this article and more.

-The best part is, the workouts are designed to be completed in 30-35 minutes a day.
+The workouts are designed to be completed in 30-35 minutes a day.

 Be sure to check it out here.

 In order to reap the maximum benefit of your exercise program, it is ideal to increase your muscular size and your muscular strength.

 Both can be obtained by using the right number of sets and reps in your exercise program.

 - Lastly, do not forget the importance of being well-rounded.
 Rotate the exercises you include in your training every 2-3 months while still improving all 6 movement patterns.